Loud music and ear ringing?

 I went to a club one night and the music was really loud.
 I've been going to clubs for a while now and the loud music usually makes my ears ring, but the ringing usually disappears in the morning.
 Well, this time, the ringing has lasted for several days.
 Is this a problem I should be worried about?

-Hear's to hearing the vibration,
+Hear's to vibing with the vibrations,